mousemke/flounder/README.md

 `onSelect` - (function) Triggered when an option selectbox is closed

-`options` - (array) Options to build in the select box.
-Can be organized various ways

 `placeholder` - (string) Builds a blank option with the placeholder text that is selected by default.
 This overrides defaultIndex

 `search` - (boolean) Determines whether the select box is searchable